Gokay1904/Gokay1904/README.md

 ---

-👶I started programming with __Java__ in 2013 when i was 12 years old.
+👶I started programming with __Java__ in 2013 when I was 12 years old.
 ---

-🔸Less than a year later, I grasped the basic concept of object oriented programming on Eclipse environment.
+🔸Less than a year later, I grasped the basic concept of __object-oriented programming__ on Eclipse environment.

 🔸At 2014's I made basic interface designs in netbeans.